J16N/tsuby/README.md

 #### 9gag <br>
 *Aaaha!
 With the new invention of **`infinite-post`** by my owner, these commands are one of the must-try ones.*<br>
-*Nope, no, if you think that this would spam, then you're probably misunderstood the `infinite-post`.*
+*Nope, no, if you think that this would spam, then you have probably misunderstood the `infinite-post`.*

 |Option|Command|Description|
 |------|-------|-----------|